Argentina–England football rivalry: First matches

 The national teams had met before their 1966 clash – Argentina were the first team other than Scotland to play England at Wembley Stadium in 1951 when the inaugural full international match between the sides ended with a 2–1 victory for England.
 They also played two matches in 1953 in Buenos Aires.
 The first, a 3–1 victory for Argentina, was considered an unofficial international by England, who fielded a second-string team dubbed an FA XI.
 Although this match appears in some records citing Argentina's list of official internationals, it is not listed as a full international by either the AFA or FIFA.
 Nevertheless, the Argentines consider it to be their first ever victory over England.
 Afterwards, one Argentine politician stated that "we nationalised the railways, and now we have nationalised football!"

 The second 1953 international was an official match for both teams: England playing with a stronger line-up involving Alf Ramsey, Nat Lofthouse and Tom Finney; Argentina sticking with the same line-up used in the first match.
 The game, however, was abandoned after 23 minutes due to torrential rain, with a 0–0 scoreline.
-The match also set a record of 91,000 spectators, the highest attendance for a football match until then.
+The match also set a record of 91,000 spectators, the highest attendance for a football match in Argentina until then.
 Argentina and England next met in the 1962 FIFA World Cup in Chile, where England's 3–1 victory in the group stage led to Argentina's exit from the tournament.
 Argentina's first victory over England in a full international occurred in a 1–0 win in June 1964, during the Taça das Nações friendly tournament in Brazil.